Easy Strawberries n’ Cream Phyllo Shells

 Pin the photo below to save this recipe for later!!

-- 1/2 Cup Strawberry Jam (extra to dollop on top)
+- 1/3 Cup Strawberry Jam or Preserves ((extra to dollop on top))

 - 2 Tsp.
 Vanilla Extract

-Layer 6 sheets of dough on a floured surface no need for butter.
+- Layer 6 sheets of dough on top of one another onto a separate floured surface.

-Press into greased mini muffin tin and bake for 5 minutes or until golden brown color is achieved!
+- Press phyllo rounds into lightly greased mini muffin tin and bake for 5 minutes or until golden brown around edges.

-While baking or thawing is happening, mix together the rest of the ingredients in a small bowl and add to piping bag or ziplock bag. *If filling is too thick, just add some water.
-It should be "pudding-like".
+- While cooling, mix together the rest of the ingredients in a small bowl and add to piping bag or ziploc bag. *If filling is too thick to squeeze, just add a touch of milk.
+Consistency should be "pudding-like".

-When cups are room temperature, pipe filling into each and top with a dollop of jam!
-Sprinkle with more powdered sugar if desired!
+- When cups are room temperature, pipe/squeeze filling into each and top with a dollop of jam!
+Sprinkle with powdered sugar if desired!

 - These freeze well so make ahead if you'd like!!